MarcosRigal/Bdd/README.md

 Within these folders are a series of subfolders denoted as E# that represent each of the exercises of the practices.

-The practices are made with SQLdeveloper to see them simply import the corresponding file
+The practices are made with SQLdeveloper to see them simply import the corresponding file.